chrisevett/chrisevett.github.io/_posts/2016-09-22-takeaways-from-velocity.md

 New tool is a cli tool that sets up vagrant virtual box and dev dependencies.
 Remotely it set up jenkins job, spinnaker project, artifactory repo, etc

-They test their libraries the way i shoult test infra.
+They test their libraries the way i should test infrastructure.

 #### Infrastructure as code guy
 Nothing really new here.
 Seems like I have all the right ideas except for databases which he didnt cover .

 JFDI Cowboy vs beaurocrat ideology is toxic.
 Change should be encouraged but quality should be enforced.
-Lets be samurai with a code.

 Goal is the ability to make quick change with confidence.